wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Configure the mode: client (or managed, station, client station, CPE)
+-   Configure the mode: client (or managed, station, client station, CPE)

--   •Configure the SSID of the network to be joined
+-   Configure the SSID of the network to be joined

--   •The channel, speed, and other parameters will be set automatically to match the AP
+-   The channel, speed, and other parameters will be set automatically to match the AP

--   •If WEP or WPA is enabled on the AP, you will have to enter the matching password (key)
+-   If WEP or WPA is enabled on the AP, you will have to enter the matching password (key)

--   •Clients may also have additional (often vendor-specific) settings.
+-   Clients may also have additional (often vendor-specific) settings.
     For example, some clients can be configured to associate only with an AP with a specified MAC address.

 ### Hints - working outdoors

--   •You should try to configure the devices (both APs and clients) well in advance and in a comfortable place such as a laboratory.
+-   You should try to configure the devices (both APs and clients) well in advance and in a comfortable place such as a laboratory.
 Working outdoors is more difficult and may lead to mistakes (“on-site” configuration = trouble).

--   •If you must configure devices outdoors, be sure to have enough battery charge on your laptop, to carry all the required information with you (on paper, not only in electronic format!) and to carry a notepad to take notes.
+-   If you must configure devices outdoors, be sure to have enough battery charge on your laptop, to carry all the required information with you (on paper, not only in electronic format!) and to carry a notepad to take notes.
 Good documentation is paramount for future